The Best Home Theater Projectors For 2020

 There’s also HDMI support so your PS4, Xbox, Stadia, or Switch will have no issues working with it.

-All in all, it’s absolutely the best choice for gaming, and solid for movie watching as well.
+All in all, it’s absolutely the best choice for gaming in my opinion, and is still solid for movie watching as well.

 - Great picture quality

 - HDR and 4K support

 - Can do up to 240fps at 1080p

 - Support for PC or gaming console connectivity